ChaoticShiny/SLIMER/README.md

 - All filepaths in the code are set for my personal computer, and will need to be changed before the macros can be run.
 - all_runs.pdf is the run log for the entire summer.
 - Some runs end at a number that is not round because occasionally MicroManager would freeze right at the end of a run, especially on the longer ones.
-- A copy of ImageJ has been included.

 **CONTENTS**